epam/ai-dial/docs/user-guide.md

 ![](./img/publish-prompt-request.png)

-3. When your request is apporved, the published prompt or a folder with prompt(s) will become available in the Organization section.
+3. When your request is approved, the published prompt or a folder with prompt(s) will become available in the Organization section.

 ![](./img/organization-section-prompts.png)